sypherlev/php-chassis-framework/README.md

 Chassis is a microframework/collection-of-stuff-loosely-held-together-with-string that's designed to be dangerously flexible.
 It will not hold your hand, or prevent you from making horrible choices.
 It will get requests from the web or command line into your business domain, and do something with the data that comes out, and otherwise stay out of your way.
 It uses FastRoute and dotENV to do the initial request bootstrapping, and after that, it's all you, baby.
 You build whatever Frankenstein code you need to get things done.

+Chassis was designed for the kind of complex data-driven applications I create, so it's heavily geared towards PHP developers who also manange their own relational databases.
+If you're not completely comfortable with database management and SQL, this is not the framework for you.

-Chassis was designed for data processing above all else, so the database layer is completely decoupled and can be swapped out with anything.
+The database layer is completely decoupled and can be swapped out with anything.
 It includes the Blueprint extended query builder for interacting with MySQL/MariaDB databases (optional), a migration tool built on top of that (optional), and a set of Request classes to get shit into your domain (not optional), and a set of Response classes that build various responses for output (optional).
 The EmailResponse class uses PHPMailer to make things go.
 The WebResponse uses Twig templates.

 It uses the bare minimum of code to wire together some common packages to handle web and command line requests.

 It has the following out of the box:

-* A router
+* A router wrapper around FastRoute
 * A .env config file
 * Stuff to handle incoming requests
 * Five basic response types: API, Email, File, CLI, and Web (optional)